jaySMG/ComputerScience/README.md

 As a computer scientist, I am obligated to ensure that the systems I create are dependable, equitable, and safeguard users and organizations.
 Although this project is a basic simulation, it highlights broader AI ethics, such as guaranteeing systems act predictably and avoid adverse outcomes.

 I am also responsible for ensuring system transparency and anticipating real-world implications.
 For example, reinforcement learning agents make decisions solely based on reward signals; carefully crafting those signals prevents harmful or skewed outcomes.
 Ethical responsibility means evaluating not only functionality but also societal and user impacts.

+#Computer Science
+#CS-330
+Reflection
+How do I approach designing software?

+When I design software, I start by understanding the project's requirements and breaking them into smaller, manageable tasks.
+For this project, I planned out the overall layout of my 3D scene before writing code.
+This helped me think about how each object would fit together and what features I needed to implement.
+I also learned that spending time planning at the beginning saves time later when making changes or fixing problems.

+What new design skills has your work on the project helped you to craft?

+This project helped me improve my ability to design 3D environments using basic geometric shapes, textures, lighting, and camera positioning.
+I also gained experience thinking about how visual elements work together to create a realistic scene.
+Learning how lighting, materials, and object placement affect the final appearance gave me a better understanding of graphical design principles.

+What design process did you follow for your project work?

+I followed an iterative design process.
+I first created the basic objects that made up the scene, then positioned and scaled them correctly.
+After that, I added textures, lighting, and camera controls.
+Throughout each milestone, I tested the scene, made adjustments, and refined the overall appearance until it matched my original vision as closely as possible.

+How could tactics from your design approach be applied in future work?

+The planning and iterative approach I used can be applied to future software projects of any size.
+Breaking large problems into smaller tasks makes development more manageable and helps identify issues earlier.
+Regular testing and making gradual improvements also lead to higher-quality software.

+How do I approach developing programs?

+I approach programming by building one feature at a time and testing each addition before moving on.
+Instead of trying to complete everything at once, I focus on making sure each part works correctly before integrating it into the larger project.
+This approach makes debugging much easier and helps reduce errors.

+What new development strategies did you use while working on your 3D scene?

+One strategy I developed was organizing my code into reusable functions and classes rather than placing everything in one file.
+I also learned to reuse transformations and textures across multiple objects, making the project easier to maintain.
+Experimenting with different lighting values and camera positions also helped me understand how small changes can greatly improve the final result.

+How did iteration factor into your development?

+Iteration was one of the most important parts of this project.
+Every milestone gave me the opportunity to improve my scene by fixing bugs, adjusting object placement, improving textures, and refining the lighting.
+Instead of expecting everything to work perfectly the first time, I continually tested and improved my work until I was satisfied with the results.

+How has your approach to developing code evolved throughout the milestones, which led you to the project's completion?

+As I completed each milestone, I became more confident in reading, organizing, and modifying OpenGL code.
+Early in the project I relied heavily on the provided examples, but by the end I was much more comfortable making my own changes, troubleshooting problems, and understanding how the different components worked together.
+My code also became more organized and easier to maintain as I gained experience.

+How can computer science help me in reaching my goals?

+Computer science provides valuable problem-solving and technical skills that can be applied in many different careers.
+As a Field Technician II, improving my programming knowledge helps me better understand the technology I work with and opens opportunities for future advancement into software development, systems engineering, or other technical roles.
+It also strengthens my ability to analyze problems and develop efficient solutions.

+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

+Computational graphics introduced me to concepts such as coordinate systems, transformations, lighting models, textures, shaders, and camera movement.
+These skills provide a strong foundation for future courses involving game development, simulation, computer vision, and advanced graphics programming.
+The project also strengthened my understanding of mathematics and spatial reasoning.

+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?

+The knowledge I gained from this course extends beyond graphics programming.
+Developing a complete 3D application improved my programming, debugging, and problem-solving skills while teaching me how multiple software components interact within a larger system.
+These experiences will be valuable in many technical careers, including software development, visualization, engineering, simulation, and any role that requires designing or maintaining complex software systems.